YOUR PROPERTY MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR BRIDGING LOAN.

 |Interest rate||Monthly interest|

-This table is an indication of some typical bridging interest rates.
-As no two bridging deals are the same, please view this as a representation of what the interest on a loan of £100,000 would typically cost, for the rates available today.*
+This table is an indication of some typical bridging loan interest rates.
+As no two bridging offers are the same, please view this as a representation of what the interest on a loan of £100,000 would typically cost, for the rates available today.*

 The bridging loans we recommend are not regulated by the FCA.